Table of Contents

 - changes in the applicant's staff that would impair implementation of the proposed grant activity.

-The Council may also amend typographical or calculation errors in the panel recommendations.
+The Council may also amend typographical errors in the panel recommendations.

 - Applications will be ranked by average score (highest to lowest)

 - Applications with a tied average score will be ranked using their totals for each criterion point in the following order:

 - If there is still a tie after the score for each criterion has been compared, the applications will be ranked in application number order (lowest to highest).

 This ranked list will be submitted to the Secretary of State for review and approval as described below.